Vision & History

 A WORD FROM THE PRESIDENT

-"Through its three brands, DCM, ATN and IM, the DCM group manufactures a wide range of machines for the flexible packaging and cardboard packaging industry, from printing to finishing.
+"Through its three brands, DCM, ATN and IM, the DCM group manufactures a wide range of machines for the flexible packaging and cardboard packaging industries, printing and converting.

 DCM designs and assembles all of its machines in France, and constantly develops new technologies thanks to its development and applied research approach.

-Sometimes a pioneer in certain manufacturing processes, DCM has managed to maintain, over the decades, a family shareholding and passionate teams, which makes it a stable company, and focused on its profession."
+A pioneer in various manufacturing processes, DCM has managed to maintain, over the decades, a family shareholding and passionate teams, which makes it a stable company, and focused on its profession."

 Jean-François PIAU, President of the DCM group